PEMF vs. TENS: Different Tools for Different Jobs

 At Wellness Elite Fitness in Friendswood (and serving Clear Lake, League City, Webster, and Pasadena), PEMF is integrated into our PEMF + Compression Therapy protocol, available to members as part of their membership access.
 Our systems operate in the 1–100 Hz range, optimized for soft-tissue recovery, sleep support, and inflammation response modulation.

-Members also have access to infrared sauna and red light therapy, float tank therapy, and hyperbaric oxygen therapy (HBOT)—each a distinct tool supporting different aspects of cellular recovery.
+Members also have access to infrared sauna and red light therapy, float tank therapy, and hyperbaric oxygen therapy for anti-aging (HBOT)—each a distinct tool supporting different aspects of cellular recovery.
 The combination creates a comprehensive biohacking stack that addresses acute symptoms (TENS / rest) and chronic root causes (PEMF + HBOT + sauna + float) simultaneously.

 Our Cellular Health Consult with Dana Kantara helps members design the right protocol sequence based on their specific recovery goals and lab work (inflammation markers, metabolic state, mitochondrial function indicators).